 There are 5 stages of NPC: stage 0 (zero) and stages I through IV (1 through 4).
 The stage provides a common way of describing the cancer, so doctors can work together to plan the best treatments.

 Recently, doctors have found that finding out whether there is Epstein-Barr virus (EBV; see Risk Factors and Diagnosis) present can be useful in staging.

-Here are more details on each part of the TNM system for NPC.
+Here are more details of each part of the TNM system for NPC.

 TX: The primary tumor cannot be evaluated.

 Tis: This describes a stage called carcinoma (cancer) in situ.
-This is a very early cancer where cancer cells are found only in one layer of tissue.
+This is a very early cancer where cancer cells are found only in 1 layer of tissue.

 T2: The tumor extends into the soft tissue of the middle throat.